 Manage the Content Your Kids See on Their Device

-The Family Link app gives you as the parent the ability to approve or decline apps your child wants to download from the Google Play Store.
-You can even set filters and restrict what they see in the Play Store by maturity rating so they don’t attempt to download anything inappropriate.
+The Family Link app gives you as the parent the ability to approve or decline apps your child wants from the Google Play Store.
+You can even set filters and restrict what they see in the Play Store by maturity rating so they don’t choose anything inappropriate.

 Even if you’ve given them permission to use an app, you can hide it on their device anytime you want.
 This comes in handy when they’re spending too much time on one app.
 That way they’re forced to focus their attention on other things – hopefully the things you want them focused on.